ltaupiac/brewclog/README.md

 ### Dependencies

 - jq    : Command-line JSON processor
 - glow  : Render Markdown on the CLI, with pizzazz!
+- trurl : Url manipulation

 ### Limitations
 Works only for GitHub